 Will the bridge include a bike-pedestrian lane?

 A shared used bicycle/pedestrian trail will be built on the upstream side of the new bridge.
 It will include connections off the bridge to the Monarch Levee Trail on the St. Louis County side and to the KATY Trail on the St. Charles County side.
+The new pedestrian path will open in early 2016.

 What will happen to the current 1935 westbound bridge? (updated September 2014)